 The payroll starts once a Singapore company hires its first employee.
 For this purpose, the company must register as an employer followed by the registration of the employees with various funds and authorities.
 The payroll is usually handled by the Human Resources (HR) department, however, it is not uncommon for businesses to hire accounting firms in Singapore to perform these tasks, especially considering they can save important amounts of money by not creating an entire in-house department.

-Payroll processing implies respecting specific regulations, however, compared to other jurisdictions it is worth noting that Singapore imposes fewer requirements for employers.
+Payroll processing in Singapore implies respecting specific regulations, however, compared to other jurisdictions it is worth noting that Singapore imposes fewer requirements for employers.
 For example, there is no obligation for companies to withhold taxes for the salaries they pay to employees, they are only required to withhold the contributions associated with the wages.

 Payroll setup in Singapore also implies:

 - issuing itemized paychecks (these can also be issued as online payslips);

 - registering foreign employees for all mandatory contributions (the employer is also in charge of obtaining the work permit on behalf of the employee);

 - registering for all contributions and funds as an employer and employees;

 - keeping accurate and updated information on employees (work contracts, additional documents).

 It is important to note that paychecks must contain specific information, such as the date of payment, the basic salary and the net amount, as well as the contributions (the amount and the percentage).